original-picture/JUCE/README-fork.md

 - [ ] make `addChildPeer` fail if the peer has already been attached to a native parent via `addToDesktop`?
 - [ ] the `addToDesktop`/`nativeWindowToAttachTo` API seems kind of incomplete.
 Maybe give it some more utility functions
   * there are seemingly no functions for checking if a peer has a parent window, reparenting a window, enumerating child windows, etc.
+- [ ] when a child's parent is deleted, have it get adopted by its grandparent?
+  * just mimic whatever component does
+  * hide window when its parent dies?
+  * also doesn't matter in practice because you really shouldn't close a window without closing its children
+- [ ] make sure child windows receive minimization and close notifications
+  * this might just work automatically

 ## Bugs
 - [x] *indicates a fixed bug*